SF-WDI-LABS/callbacks-and-promises/README.md

-# wdi_11_javascript_promises
+# JavaScript Promises

-### Introduction
+## Introduction

 Welcome to the Promise land! (sorry) You have been sneakily using promises this whole class, but today, we will illuminate what exactly a promise is, and shed light on best practices to use while playing with promises.

-### Objectives:
+## Objectives:

 * Describe the anatomy of a Promise
 * Utilize Promises to manage asynchronous operations
-* Correctly chain Promises on each other
+* Correctly use a Promise chain
 * Handle errors while working with Promises

-### Why Promises?
+## Why Promises?

-Promises are an alternative to using callbacks that allow us to preserve some asynchronous functionality in our code.
+Promises are an alternative to directly using callbacks.
+Promises allow us to write asynchronous code that looks like synchronous code.
 Promises create the illusion of returning values or throwing errors from within our callbacks.
-Promises do not replace callbacks.
-Promises depend on callbacks, but provide a layer of abstraction between you and callbacks.
+While promises do not replace callbacks--promises depend on callbacks--they provide a layer of abstraction between you and callbacks, enabling you to prevent callback hell.

 ### Anatomy of a Promise